-The eggs are fertilized in the laboratory using the husband’s or partner’s sperm, or donor sperm if needed, by means of classical IVF or IVF with ICSI.
-Finally, the resulting embryos are transferred in the gestational carrier.
+The eggs are fertilized in the laboratory using the husband's or partner's sperm, or donor sperm if needed, by means of classical IVF or IVF with ICSI.
+Finally, the resulting embryos are transferred into the gestational carrier.

 From the technical point of view, the process follows the same steps as in IVF without surrogacy.
 However, the difference lies in the moment of the embryo transfer: The embryo is not transferred back to the intended mother's uterus, but to the surrogate's.
 This makes it possible for the GC to have no genetic link to the child.